hammerheim-game/hammerheim-rules/5-warbands.md

 treasury and can be used later or hoarded to buy something more expensive.
 To start with you must recruit at least three warriors including a leader.
-The weapons, armour and mutations you choose for your warriors must be represented on the models themselves.
+The weapons, armor and mutations you choose for your warriors must be represented on the models themselves.
 The exceptions are knives and daggers, which you may assume are tucked in boots or concealed in clothing